 The institute is intended for nutrition scientists and practitioners with interest in the application of scientific evidence in policy making.
 Candidates must have a university degree in health or social sciences with interest in nutrition interventions for public health and be willing to be registered as authors in a Cochrane Group.

 Applications from women and from nationals of low- and middle-income countries are particularly encouraged.
-Financial aid is available for a limited number of participants.

 In this program, you will: